Glossary

 A transaction security life-cycle phase that takes place after a transaction is allowed to reach a protected method on Firewall Consumer smart contract.
 For most use cases, policies use this phase to inspect and validate state changes on a Firewall Consumer.

 Each Firewall holds a list of policies that Firewall Consumers can use based on their individual needs.
 From time to time, Firewall owners may choose to update certain policies, and disable others.
 This mechanism is provided via approving or disapproving policies.
-For more details, see setPolicyStatus().
+For more details, see .

 Some transactions can call multiple contracts, or trigger multiple functions on the same contract - in any order.
 Each such sequence of calls is considered a vector.
 Some policies work with a list of approved vectors to only allow specific business logic to take place on the protocol.
-See Approved Patterns for one such use case.
+See for one such use case.